×

 Nuendo

 Created by the same people who make Cubase (Steinberg), Nuendo’s audio engine is identical to Cubase.
-However, there are numerous features unique to Nuendo optimized for film & TV post-production, which is slight overkill for voice-over recording.
+However, there are numerous features unique to Nuendo optimised for film & TV post-production, which is slight overkill for voice-over recording.

 If you plan to set up a full-on studio that you hope to use to record lots of voices and provide finished mixes directly for broadcast, or even sound effects & dialogue for video games, then Nuendo is a good bet.